 - Minimum and maximum allowable limits for recipients:

-- 160 hours maximum: Up to a maximum of 160 hours granted per approved application
+b.
+Up to a max of 160 hours granted per approved application

-- 480 hours annual: Annual maximum shared leave an employee may receive is 480 hours per fiscal year.
+c.
+Annual max shared leave an employee may receive is 480 hours per fiscal year.

-- Employees receiving shared leave will be placed on a paid leave of absence and are not eligible for vacation or sick accruals during the time they are on paid leave as a result of receiving shared leave.
+- Employees receiving shared leave will be placed on a paid leave of absence and are not eligible for paid leave accruals during the time they are on paid leave as a result of receiving shared leave.

 - Supplementation of long-term disability or workers compensation benefits will not be permitted, other than during the waiting period for such benefits to commence.

 - Shared leave is a pooled fund of donated vacation benefits for use by eligible University employees who, during the time of absence from work due to a catastrophic event, would otherwise experience a substantial loss of income.
 Shared leave compensation is not a guarantee.
 Nor is shared leave ‘job protected’ leave.
 Accordingly, employees on shared leave remain subject to dismissal, layoff, or other job action consistent with University policy.

 - Process Employees may visit the Shared Leave Program website to obtain an application to apply for Shared Leave.
 Questions may be directed to the UM Leave Administration Team at UMLeaveAdmin@UMSystem.edu.

 - Shared leave donations and applications are subject to review and approval by human resource staff responsible for administering the Shared Leave Program.